chits-nema/Vision-Stick/README.md

 # Vision-Stick
 The VisionStick is a smart system integrated with a mobility cane, aimed at helping the visually impaired navigate their surroundings.
 The device is designed to detect obstacles around the user.
 When an obstacle is detected, users are alerted through an alert system.

-##Common Detected Objects
+## Common Detected Objects
-person, bicycle, car, motorcycle, fire hydrant, stop sign, chair", "bus", "traffic light"
+person, bicycle, car, motorcycle, fire hydrant, stop sign, chair, bus, traffic light

 ---